Clarence Darrow: "Why I Am An Agnostic"

 As part of a public symposium on belief held in Columbus, Ohio, in 1929, Darrow delivered a speech, later titled "Why I Am An Agnostic", on agnosticism, skepticism, belief, and religion.
 In the speech, Darrow thoroughly discussed the meaning of being an agnostic and questioned the doctrines of Christianity and the Bible.
 He concluded that "the fear of God is not the beginning of wisdom.
 The fear of God is the death of wisdom.
 Skepticism and doubt lead to study and investigation, and investigation is the beginning of wisdom."

 Mecca Temple Debate

 In January 1931 Darrow had a debate with English writer G. K. Chesterton during the latter's second trip to America.
 This was held at New York City's Mecca Temple.
 The topic was "Will the World Return to Religion?".
 At the end of the debate those in the hall were asked to vote for the man they thought had won the debate.
 Darrow received 1,022 votes while Chesterton received 2,359 votes.
 There is no known transcript of what was said except for third party accounts published later on.
-The earliest of these was that of February 4, 1931, issue of The Nation with an article written by Henry Hazlitt.
+The earliest of these was in the February 4, 1931, issue of The Nation in an article written by Henry Hazlitt.